Configuring OAuth Profiles for Management Access to Event Broker Services

 • The discovery endpoint where your IdP publishes metadata.
 It is typically an URL ending in .well-known/openid-configuration.

-Record the information you require, as it is required to set up authentication using the REST APIs in Configuring OAuth Profiles for Machine-to-Machine Authentication for an Event Broker Service.
+Record the information you require to set up authentication using the REST APIs in Configuring OAuth Profiles for Machine-to-Machine Authentication for an Event Broker Service.
 You don't need the client ID and client secret if configuring validation of the token using JSON Web Key Sets (JWKS).

 For more information about configuring your OAuth IdP correctly, see your OAuth provider documentation .